fluent-plugins-nursery/contact/README.md

 A plugin author can contact us using this repository's issue

+## What is fluent-plugins-nursery?

+* This organization is for Fluentd plugins that are not maintained by original authors
+* This organization aims to provide a sustainable maintenance system for Fluentd community
+* Original authors can transfer ownership to this organization according to procedure in next section

 ## Procedure

 1. Plugin author [creates an issue](https://github.com/fluent-plugins-nursery/contact/issues/new) to transfer ownership